NeatPatel/wifi-antenna/README.md

 - Wire cutter/stripper
 - Measuring tape

+> Note: it is very important to have an SMA-Male connector, because this is what is used to connect to the router itself!

-## Step 2: Understand Bi-Quad Antenna Basics
+## Step 2: Understanding the Bi-Quad Antenna Basics
 A Quad antenna consists of four copper wire square elements arranged in a cross configuration.
 This design allows for increased signal strength and improved directional coverage compared to standard antennas.
 Each element is a quarter-wavelength long, making it resonate at the desired frequency of WI-FI, which is 2.45 GHz.

 ## Step 3: Calculate Element Lengths
-To achieve optimal performance, you'll need to calculate the lengths of the antenna elements based on the frequency of your WiFi signal.
-You can use online calculators or formulas to determine these lengths accurately.
-Remember to account for any velocity factor in your coaxial cable.
+To achieve optimal performance, you'll need to find the length of the antenna elements to find the quarter-wavelength desired frequency.
+Since the frequency is 2.45 GHz, we can use the following formula to calculate the wavelength:

+$$
+\lambda = {c \over f}
+$$

+Where c is the speed of light, or approximate $3.0 \times 10^8 {m \over s}$ and $f$ is the frequency in Hertz (Hz), or $2.45 \times 10^9$ Hz for WI-FI

+Calculating will yield a wavelength of about $0.1224$ m, or about $12.25$ cm for a wavelength, which needs to be divided by 4 to achieve an optimal quarter-wavelength.
+This means that each element needs to be about $0.0306$ m or $3.05$ cm long.
+Cut four pieces from the 1m length of copper wire with each segment being about 3.05 cm long.

 ## Step 4: Construct the Antenna Elements
-Using the calculated lengths, cut the copper wire into four segments.
-Bend each segment into a square shape, ensuring that the corners are at right angles.
+Bend each of the four wire segments into a square shape, ensuring that the corners are at right angles.
 Solder the ends together to form the quad elements.
 Then, attach each element to the PVC pipe frame using adhesive or clamps.

 ## Step 5: Build the Feed Point
 Next, you'll need to create the feed point where the coaxial cable connects to the antenna.
 Drill a hole in the PVC pipe near the center, ensuring it's large enough to accommodate the cable connector.
 Strip the insulation from the coaxial cable and solder the inner conductor to one of the quad elements.
 Connect the outer conductor to the remaining elements.